merlinmann/wisdom/wisdom.md

 - Buy the nicest screwdrivers you can afford.
 - Every few months, take at least one panorama photo of your kid's room.
 At least annually, secretly record your kid talking for at least ten minutes.
 I promise you'll treasure both, and then you will curse yourself for not having done each way more often.
 - Most well-written characters have something they want—or something they *think* they want.
 The more fascinating characters also have something they don’t want you to know.
 The best ones also have something they’re not pulling off nearly as well as they think.
-- Related: These are each also true for real people.
+- Related: these are each also true for real people.
 - Try always to store something in the first place you just looked for it.
 Not "where it's pretty" or "where we used to keep it" or "where we have more room."
 It goes *where it goes*—not where you **think** it goes.
 - Almost every task in life benefits from the addition of a nearby trash bag.
 - Just because you know something doesn't mean everybody knows it.
 Every day, somebody's born who's never seen *The Flintstones*.